Skip to content

 One of the direct consequences of this for some has been experiencing loneliness, potentially for the first time over prolonged periods.
 Loneliness can be defined as the state of distress or discomfort that results when we perceive a gap between our need for social connection and experiencing those connections.

-- “It feels like you are not important to anybody”
+“It feels like you are not important to anybody”

-- “It feels like nobody needs you and you are not valuable”
+“It feels like nobody needs you and you are not valuable”

-- “It feels like you no longer exist”
+“It feels like you no longer exist”

-- 35% of young people said they feel lonely often or most of the time despite spending three hours on social media
+• 35% of young people said they feel lonely often or most of the time despite spending three hours on social media

 Loneliness or Social Isolation?

-The young people involved in the study were keen to express the difference between loneliness and social isolation, advising that “you can be surrounded by people and still experience loneliness”, explaining how young people can be lonely despite regular close contact with peers in school, college, university, friends through social media and living with family.
+The young people involved in the Mental Health Foundation study were keen to express the difference between loneliness and social isolation, advising that “you can be surrounded by people and still experience loneliness”, explaining how young people can be lonely despite regular close contact with peers in school, college, university, friends through social media and living with family.

-They explained loneliness as a clear detachment from those around them, with some young people expressing this is used as a coping mechanism to try and combat with low moods or depressive episodes.
+They explained loneliness as a clear detachment from those around them, with some young people expressing this is used as a coping mechanism to try and combat low moods or depressive episodes.
 They express doing so in order to try and avoid being hurt and rejected within peer groups but by doing so, create those feelings of loneliness and isolation as a result.

-- “Loneliness can be a coping strategy to avoid hurt in the long run”.
+“Loneliness can be a coping strategy to avoid hurt in the long run."

 Social Media, Good or Bad?

-The young people involved in the Mental Health Foundation focus group advised that interaction over social media did not match the benefits of engaging face to face, citing the loss of in-person social cues, anonymity and the sense of unreality through social media being contributing factors.
+The young people involved in the Mental Health Foundation focus group advised that interaction over social media did not match the benefits of engaging face-to-face, citing the loss of in-person social cues, anonymity and the sense of unreality through social media being contributing factors.

 What actions can we take as a school?